 Topaz Photo AI

-Topaz Labs offer some of the best post-processing and video editing tools.
-They are famous for the great noise reduction algorithm and this particular tool does a bit of everything: sharpen, remove noise, and increase the resolution of the photo using AI.
-All these enhancements don’t come cheap and you’ll have to spend 199$.
+Topaz Labs offers some of the best post-processing and video editing tools.
+They are famous for the great noise reduction algorithm, and this particular tool does a bit of everything: sharpening, removing noise, and increasing the photo’s resolution using AI.
+All these enhancements don’t come cheap, and you’ll have to spend 199$.
 You can read my detailed review here.

 Luminar Neo

-I’ve been using Luminar for many years and I can say that it’s an amazing product.
-Luminar Neo is a software that uses AI to greatly speed up post-production and is especially good for replacing the sky, removing unwanted elements from the image and soon it will allow to inpaint new elements using the AI.
+I’ve been using Luminar for many years, and I can say that it’s a fantastic product.
+Luminar Neo is a software that uses AI to speed up post-production significantly.
+It is perfect for replacing the sky, removing unwanted elements from the image, and, soon, it will allow to inpaint new elements using the AI.

 AI Image Upscaler

 AI Image Upscaler offers AI-powered tools for upscaling and enhancing images.
-It claims to increase the resolution of the pictures up to 4x while maintaining great quality.
-I tried it and I was honestly impressed.
-Despite a slight loss of image quality, the result was actually good.
+It claims to increase the resolution of the pictures up to 4x while maintaining excellent quality.
+I tried it, and I was honestly impressed.
+Despite a slight loss of image quality, the result was good.
 The website also offers other useful AI-powered image tools.

 Image Cleaner